 5. The death penalty is disappearing

-Today, 103 countries have turned their backs on the death penalty for good.Those that continue to execute are a tiny minority standing against a wave of opposition.
+Today, 106 countries (the majority of the world’s states) have turned their backs on the death penalty for good.Those that continue to execute are a tiny minority standing against a wave of opposition.

 There are countless arguments for and against the death penalty.
 In an imperfect world where we can never be sure we have ever got the “worst of the worst” is it ever justified to take a life?